Microbiome-Revolution/SampleProtocols/README.md

 - You can program the room from the panel just outside the door, but if a circuit trips, the program will go back to its ‘default.’
 Ask Paul Beasley to program the CE room from the central computer (we do not have access to this).

 ---

+## Field Protocol-Farmer kits
+#### Rationale
+Ideally, we would have farmers replicate the sampling protocol performed by our team - but this is too time intensive and complex to be realistic.
+Therefore, we need to identify the 'minimum viable product' that a farmer could deliver, that would be a fair representation of the Gt status of a field (our unit of replication).
+Lin et al (1979) find that a simple diagonal sampling method, with 10 samples evenly spaced along the diagonal, is an acceptable sampling method for clustered disease distributions with incidence rates < 20 or > 80%.
+The issue here is that fields vary in their size, and walking a full diagonal might be time-consuming.
+Also, how should we direct the farmer to evenly space the sampling points when the diagonal would vary in size?
+Assuming a typical lower bound for field size is 4 ha, the diagonal of such a field would measure about 565 m.
+Again, assuming that 500 m = 650 paces for the typical adult, we could approximate the diagonal sampling design by having the farmer take a sample every 65 paces along a straight line, probably a tramline (to provide easy access), until 10 samples are collected.
+If we reduced the sampling interval to 10 paces, we'd obtain much lower coverage of the whole field (diagonal of ~80 m) but it might be worth it to reduce farmer effort.
+This is the approach adopted below.

+#### Equipment and supplies
+Provided in the kit
+- Ziploc bags for wheat root (pre-labelled)
+- Graduated soil bottle (pre-labelled)
+- Trowel

+Farmer provided
+- Secateurs

+#### Method
+N.B.
+- You may access the field from any point, but we recommend starting at the beginning of a tramline, to make it easier to walk a distance of ~100 m into the field.
+- Each sampling kit corresponds to one field.
+- Kit will have a QR code for farmers to answer specific questions about their field.

+1. Use the gardening spade to scoop a small amount of soil into the container.
+Make sure you are sampling soils in the crop and not in the tramline.
+Try to ensure you're digging into the soil to a depth of approximately 10 cm.
+2. Walk 10 paces and repeat step 1 placing soil in the same sampling bottle.
+3. Repeat until you have collected from 10 points in total and walked 100 paces.
+N.B.
+All the soil should all be put into the same container
+4. At the last sampling point, dig up a single wheat plant and place it into the provided plastic bag.
+N.B.
+Important: We are mostly interested in the roots and the soil that sticks to the roots, so you can cut off the top of the plant to make it fit.
+Don't try to remove soils from around the roots!

+#### References
+Lin CS, Poushinsky G, Mauer M. 1979.
+An examination of five sampling methods under random and clustered disease distributions using simulation.
+Can J Plant Sci 59: 121-130 https://doi.org/10.4141/cjps79-017

+Processing field samples:
+- For all soil samples, they will be split into three sample bags.
+   - Using a spoon take roughly 50g of soil from the field sample and place into a smaller ziplock bag for the -80°C freezer.
+   - Using the same spoon place roughly 50-70g of soil into a larger ziplock bag to be air dried.
+Roll the sides of this bag down and then place it where it will be out of the way to air dry for roughly a week (less if it was already quite dry).
+   - The soil left in the field sample bag can be sealed and rolled up to be placed in the fridge.
+- Clean the spoon and area with 70% ethanol before moving on to the next sample and repeating.
+- With the wheat root samples, you will need to extract some of the roots using your (gloved) hands.
+- Gently pull the roots out of the sample and shake them to remove any excess soil (we only want to retain the rhizosphere soil).
+- Place the roots into a small ziplock for the -80°C freezer.
+The remaining sample can be sealed and rolled up to be placed at 4°C in the fridge.

+---

 ## Gt Culturing Protocol